DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-2. Click on the Clear Staging butto, and clear the staging cached modifications.
+2. Click on the Clear Staging button, and clear the staging cached modifications.

 ```yaml
 # Note: